NeuroTechX/ntx_slack_archive/eegdata.md

  >we are participating in the mozilla code sprint this thurs and fri: <https://mozilla.github.io/global-sprint/> it would be awesome if anybody was interested in helping to implement the real-time plotting feature

+5/30/2017 3:06 PM

+ **yannick** :

+ >Nice work andyh616!
+It sounds like something naoto &amp; sidksv would be interested in ^